baraamo1/Quizzes/README.md

 - JavaScript
 ## AI used
- in this place i want to say everything i used ai on it without laying first as it is my first time ever using JavaScript i used it to solve some problems but i didn't use it many , i was want to learn solving problems on my own so i didn't use it much second as this website is a quizzes web i used it to make the questions because i don't have much experience on this topics al other things i made it by myself
+ in this place i want to say everything i used ai on it without laying first as it is my first time ever using JavaScript i used it to solve some problems but i didn't use it many , i wanted to learn solving problems on my own so i didn't use it so much second as this website is a quizzes web i used it to make the questions because i don't have much experience on this topics all other things i made it by myself

  ## why i made this website
  the idea of this website has came when i started learning JavaScript so i decided to make it to improve myself on javascript